 15-16 December 2017: Thomas Latinus – Thomas Graecus

 International Conference on Thomas Aquinas and his Reception in Byzantium

 National Library of Greece, Books Tower, Stavros Niarchos Foundation Cultural Center, Athens, Greece

-Please contact: Professor John Demetracopoulos and Dr Charalambos Dendrinos.
+Further information from Professor John Demetracopoulos and Dr Charalambos Dendrinos.

 2 February-23 March 2018: The University of London Postgraduate Working Seminer on Editing Byzantine Texts

 The Warburg Institute, University of London, Classroom 2, Ground Floor, Woburn Square, London WC1H 0AB, Fridays 15:45-17:45

 The Seminar has resumed its meetings preparing a new annotated edition and translation of the Letters of George of Cyprus (later Ecumenical Patriarch Gregory II, 1283-1289).
 Scholars and graduate students who are interested in Byzantine texts are welcome to participate.
 Please contact the co-convenors, Dr Charalambos Dendrinos and Dr Christopher Wright.